-Roughly 115,890 residents receive Part A and Part B New Orleans, Louisiana Medicare.
+Roughly 115,890 residents receive Medicare for Part A and Part B in New Orleans, Louisiana.
 Of this number, 74,380 are a part of the Medicare Advantage program.

-We’ll be exploring different Medicare Advantage, and Medigap Supplemental plans available in New Orleans, LA.
-The data we’ll be using centers around males that are 70 years or older.
+We’ll explore different Medicare Advantage, and Medicare Supplemental plans available to beneficiaries entitled to Original Medicare in New Orleans, Louisiana.
+The data we’ll be using centers around males 70 years or older.

-The Medicare Advantage percentage rate for New Orleans, Louisiana residents is 64.18%.
-Currently, there are 33 Medicare Advantage plans available in New Orleans.
+The Medicare Advantage percentage rate for New Orleans residents is 64.18%.
+There are currently 33 Medicare Advantage plans in New Orleans, Louisiana.
 We’ll start by exploring three of them.

 BCBS of Louisiana is one plan that you can enroll in.
 This plan has a zero-dollar monthly premium and a maximum out-of-pocket (MOOP) cost of $7,550.
 This three-star plan is a LOCAL PPO.

 There’s also Wellcare, which is a popular choice.
-This plan is an HMO, meaning you’ll need to seek healthcare within your network or pay out-of-pocket expenses.
+This HMO plan means you’ll need to seek healthcare within your network or pay out-of-pocket expenses.
 This three-star rated plan has a zero-dollar monthly premium and a MOOP of $5,500.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

 Cheapest Medicare Supplement plans in New Orleans, LA

 Medicare Supplement plans supplement your New Orleans, Louisiana, Medicare.
 Since the government standardizes these plans across the country, their benefits don’t change.
 However, their premiums can vary with each region.

 Plan F has a premium range of $175.17 to $585.20 per month.
 Although you pay more for comprehensive coverage, this plan is ideal for most Medicare beneficiaries.